 Also, stay connected with friends.
 Maybe rotate calling through a list of contacts so as to touch base with a few friends every day.

 Stay informed but not overwhelmed.
-COVID-19, lockdown, unlock, conflicting political views and options, projections etc are a major thing in media nowadays.
-On one hand, there is need to stay informed, but on the other, obsessive reading of reports can suck the reader into fear, frustration and helplessness, and increase the stress.
+COVID 19, lockdown, unlock, conflicting political views and options, projections etc are a major thing in media nowadays.
+Obsessive reading of reports can suck the reader into fear, frustration and helplessness, and increase the stress.
 Best stick to authoritative sources like the Ministry of Health and Family Welfare and the state administration and state police sites.
 Many find it helpful to fix time slots for checking information and news sites, and only look for useful information.
 Caregivers are already busy and stressed – if there is more time, use it to relax or do something creative and empowering instead of getting pulled into repetitive, depressing news.

-In such a situation, remote caregivers will need to be much better connected and informed and have to take a very active role.
-While easing of lockdown constraints may allow adjustments to handle remote care more easily, and some families are also arranging to move the parents in with them (subject to travel arrangements), remote care remains a far more difficult situation to manage care in.
+In such a situation, remote caregivers need to be much better connected and informed and have to take a very active role.
+Some families are also arranging to move the parents in with them (the travel coordination is tough but has been managed with effort and planning) – but overall, remote care remains a far more difficult situation to manage care in.

 In this COVID scenario, the changed ways of working and constraints, and with the risk seniors face being high, care management depends a lot on ability to use technology and to network.
 Many caregivers are seniors themselves, often with comorbidities and health challenges.
 Even simple tasks like vegetable shopping become time consuming acts.

 Caregivers uncomfortable with technology, reclusive by nature, or generally unwilling to ask for help may be more overwhelmed.
 They will be heartened to know that others like them have found that using technology or reaching out was not difficult once they overcame their initial hesitation.
 Neighbours can help (if asked), or friends (and their children) can show them easier ways to find what is available.
-Organizations working with seniors can help get a task done, or teach them required skills.
+Many organizations have recognized this gap arnd are offering courses for seniors – so long as seniors are comfortable enough learning online, they can improve their skills more easily now.
+Also, organizations working with seniors can help get a task done.
 Corona warriors can be approached.
 There are forums where people post requests for specific help.

 In general, being dependent and helpless can be very demoralizing.
 Being confined can be difficult to handle.
-No one is certain how long the restrictions and challenges posed by COVID-19 and related preventive measures will continue or how these will change over time.
+No one is certain how long the COVID 19 risk and related preventive measures will continue or how these will change over time.
 But with some effort, caregivers can build an information base and skills to handle it better and also find ways to tap others for help selectively when needed.